Oboz Bridger Insulated Winter Hiking Boots Review

 SOREL JOAN OF ARCTIC WINTER BOOTS

 Still, these are literally the “boots with the fur" and we know that doesn't work for every person or situation.
-Plus, they're not available in men's sizing, though Sorel makes the Caribou boot that we recommend in our Best Men's Winter Boots guide
+Plus, they're not available in men's sizing, though Sorel makes the Caribou Boot, which is a winner in our Best Men's Winter Boots guide

 We find the traction on the Oboz Bridger to be better than the Joan of Arctic and the Oboz have fewer parts that can snag or break.
 You can read our long-term, in-depth review of the Joan of Arctic here.